Dore Schary: Politics

-Although one of the studio executives who formulated the 1947 Waldorf Statement, he became an outspoken opponent of the anticommunist investigations of the House Un-American Activities Committee.
+Although Schary was one of the studio executives who formulated the 1947 Waldorf Statement, he became an outspoken opponent of the anticommunist investigations of the House Un-American Activities Committee.
 In 1948, he was honored by the Anti-Defamation League for "distinguished contributions toward the enrichment of America's democratic legacy," together with Charles E. Wilson, Eleanor Roosevelt, Barney Balaban, and Darryl Zanuck.

-He served as National Chairman of the Anti-Defamation League of B'nai B'rith from 1963 until April 22, 1969, when Samuel Dalsimer was elected the new National Chairman.
+Schary served as National Chairman of the Anti-Defamation League of B'nai B'rith from 1963 until April 22, 1969, when Samuel Dalsimer was elected the new National Chairman.
 After Dalsimer died unexpectedly later that year on August 22, Schary was named acting National Chairman and served until May 1970, when Seymour Graubard was elected to replace him.
+While National Chairman Schary had condemned what he called the "Negro extremists" which he believed comprised part of the Civil Rights movement, and also the Student Nonviolent Coordinating Committee (SNNC), after it criticized Israel.

 Schary was appointed by Mayor John Lindsay to the office of New York City Commissioner for Cultural Affairs.

 Personal life

-He worked as a printer in his youth at Art Craft Press in Newark, New Jersey.
+Schary worked as a printer in his youth at Art Craft Press in Newark, New Jersey.
 He married Miriam Svet, a pianist and painter, on March 5, 1932.
 The couple had three children: the novelist and memoirist Jill Schary Robinson, psychoanalyst Dr. Joy Schary, and CLIO award-winning producer Jeb Schary.

 Miriam and Dore Schary had seven grandchildren and 13 great-grandchildren.

 Dore Schary died in 1980, aged 74, and was interred in the Hebrew Cemetery (also known as the Monmouth Fields Jewish Cemetery), West Long Branch, New Jersey.
 Miriam Svet Schary died on October 2, 1986, aged 74, and was interred next to her husband in the Hebrew Cemetery.